 Chief Executive Officer

-Eric Lloyd is Head of Barings' Global Private Finance Group and Chief Executive Officer of Barings BDC, Inc. (NYSE: BBDC).
+Eric Lloyd is Head of Barings' Global Private Investments and Chief Executive Officer of Barings BDC, Inc. (NYSE: BBDC).
 He is responsible for managing all aspects of Barings' global private finance enterprise, which includes global middle market direct lending, infrastructure, private placements, private asset-backed securities, equipment finance and whole loan residential mortgage.
 Eric has worked in the industry since 1990 and his experience has encompassed leadership positions in investment management, investment banking, leveraged finance and risk management.